 Majio has received grants that have enabled her to extend her work and outreach to youth in the Juvenile Criminal Justice System, homeless teenagers and other marginalized groups using art as a means to support the re-creation of personal mythology.
 She is particularly interested in how art functions in individuals and in the collective.
 Her Transformational Painting work is based on the assumption that in our authentic self we are all artists and the meaning making process is integrative and essential for everyone if we are to create a sustainable and healthy planetary community.
 Wobbling the Paradigm addresses the need to change our consciousness, enabling us to solve problems that we have created.
 The visual arts are a way of opening our consensual reality to more creative and innovative ways of perceiving and interacting with the world.

-My work helps me to undertake life in a deeper way, which is not necessarily to understand it, or process it but rather enter into it outside of language and cultural norms into intimate possibilities.
+My work helps me to undertake life in a deeper way, not necessarily to understand it, or process it but rather to enter into it outside of language and cultural norms and into intimate possibilities.
 It is a way of letting image, process and relationship take me beyond the pat boxes that usually come with their agreed upon meaning.
-My background is mixed media painter and monoprint printer, but I have been submerged in mark-making for the last few years using marking materials on printing paper collaged with prints, rubbings, random marks and various extensions and interpretations of marking.
+My background is as a mixed media painter and monoprint printer but I have been submerged in mark-making for the last few years using marking materials on printing paper collaged with prints, rubbings, random marks and various extensions and interpretations of marking.
 Adding to these approaches I have ventured into cold wax with oil paint, which has encouraged a layering of marks not possible in other media.
 Because painting is fundamentally mark-making my painting and printing has taken an interesting turn different from my previous work allowing for less conscious control, more experimentation and deeper access to the psyche.